meghanelizabeth/katacoda-scenarios/dash-slo-workshop/step4.md

 # Create a service level indicator (SLI) and service level objective SLO

-Navigate to create a New Service Level Objective.
-You can get there by clicking through to the subnav item under Monitors or going to https://app.datadoghq.com/slo
+Navigate to create a new Service Level Objective.
+You can get there by clicking through to the subnav item under Monitors or going directly to https://app.datadoghq.com/slo

 ![SLO Nav](../assets/slo-nav.png)

 And New SLO in the top right corner:
 ![New SLO](../assets/new-slo.png)

+## Identify the SLI

-There are a couple of options.
-But we care about errors so we'll select `Event Based` under `Define The Source` for your SLI.
+There are a couple of options for us `Monitor Based` or `Event Based`.
+But we care about availability and error rate so we'll select `Event Based` under `Define The Source` for our SLI creation.

-In the numerator field select `trace.flask.request.hits` scoped to the service and resource we care about.
-You can also scope to our workshop env: `service:iot-frontend`, `resource_name:post_/add_pump`, `env:slo-workshop`.
+First step: In the numerator field select `trace.flask.request.hits` scoped to the service and resource we care about: `service:iot-frontend`, `resource_name:post_/add_pump`, `env:slo-workshop`.
 The numerator represents all of your “good” (successful) hits.

 ![Editor](../assets/sli-edit.png)

-Defining the denominator.
+Second step: Defining the denominator.
 For this service we need to add a query summing two metrics `trace.flask.request.hits` and `trace.flask.request.errors` to get the total of requests.

 To add a second query: click advanced, change the metric, `sum a + b`